 Since the beginning of the pandemic, medical frontliners and essential workers have been working tirelessly around the clock to contain the COVID-19 virus - even throughout the fasting period, they continue to serve our country.
 For those of us who are privileged enough to be staying at home safe and comfortable, one way we can give back is to send iftar meals to Muslim frontliners.
 Working endless hours leaves very little time for many frontliners to prepare their own meals, so food contributions can be of tremendous help to them ❤️

 On top of helping out frontliners, see if you can sign up to volunteer or help out any food drives or other initiatives around you.
 If you don’t have the time or aren’t physically capable of doing so, then spreading the word to others can be just as helpful!
 For a list of organisations in Malaysia where you can provide cash contributions to purchase medical supplies, donate food items to the hungry and more, check out our article right here or visit the #KitaJagaKita website.
 For those in Singapore and Indonesia, head over to SG United and Kitabisa websites respectively.

 The spirit of giving is a big part of Ramadan and what better way to do this than to cook some extra food and share it with others.
 Whether you choose to whip up a few local dishes for a next-door neighbour, your friend down the street or the neighbourhood cafe owner, sharing home-cooked food connects people and helps to create a stronger community.
-Don’t worry if your cooking isn’t at Masterchef level, the point here is your intention of giving and that’s what counts the most!P.S.
-Not sure what to cook?
-Check out these delicious meals you can create under 30 minutes or these easy recipes you can make using a rice cooker.
+Don’t worry if your cooking isn’t at Masterchef level, the point here is your intention of giving and that’s what counts the most!

 5. Reach out to friends and family

 During Ramadan, many take the opportunity to deepen their knowledge on Islamic teachings.
 But with mosque closures and social distancing measures in place, attending lectures and classes aren’t possible at the moment.
 There are, however, other ways you can do this and it’s thanks to technology once again!
 With plenty of resources online to choose from (check out this list of 8 free online Islamic classes compiled by Muslim SG!), you can invite your family and friends to attend these virtual sessions ?Learning together makes for strong bonds and the experience becomes more enjoyable too, so rope in everyone you know and get ready to do some learning!
-P.S.
-For more options, here are 12 Islamic online lectures and podcasts to listen to this Ramadan.

 7. Do random acts of kindness